First Published on May 11th, 2023 by Bob Ciura for SureDividend

 Income investors might be tempted to buy stocks with the highest dividend yields.
 But this is often a mistake, as extreme high-yielding stocks are often in dubious financial condition.
 While high yields are important, we believe it is equally important to focus on quality.

 One way to measure the quality of a dividend stock is by its dividend history.
 We believe stocks with established histories of dividend growth, are more likely to continue growing their dividends moving forward.
 This is why we focus on groups of stocks with long histories of increasing their dividends, such as the Dividend Aristocrats.

-Meanwhile, investors should also look over the list of Dividend Contenders, which have raised their dividends for at least 10 years in a row.
+Meanwhile, investors should also look over the list of Dividend Contenders, which have raised their dividends for 10-24 years.

 In this article